A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Abstract

 \section{Abstract}

 Enhancements in the invariant mass distribution or scattering cross-section are usually associated with resonances.
-However, the nature of exotic signals found near hadron-hadron thresholds remain a puzzle today.
-In fact, a purely kinematic triangle mechanism is also capable of producing similar structures, but do not correspond to any unstable quantum state.
-In this paper, we report for the first time, that a deep neural network can be trained to distinguish triangle singularity from pole-based enhancements.
-We also identify the type of dynamic pole structure that can be misidentified as triangle enhancement.
-We apply our method to confirm that the $P_\psi^N(4312)^+$ state is not due to a single triangle singularity, and is more favored towards a pole-based interpretation based solely on pure line-shape analysis.
-Lastly, we argue how our method can be used as a model-selection framework to help in classifying other exotic hadron candidates.
+However, the nature of exotic signals found near hadron-hadron thresholds remain a puzzle today due to the presence of experimental uncertainties.
+In fact, a purely kinematical triangle diagram is also capable of producing similar structures, but do not correspond to any unstable quantum state.
+In this paper, we report for the first time, that a deep neural network can be trained to distinguish triangle singularity from pole-based enhancements with a reasonably high accuracy of discrimination between the two seemingly identical line shapes.
+We also identify the type of triangle enhancement that can be misidentified as a dynamic pole structure.
+We apply our method to confirm that the $P_\psi^N(4312)^+$ state is not due to a triangle singularity, but is more consistent with a pole-based interpretation, as determined solely through pure line-shape analysis.
+Lastly, we explain how our method can be used as a model-selection framework useful in studying other exotic hadron candidates.

 \keywords{triangle singularity, uniformization, deep learning, exotic hadrons, model selection}